hassio-addons/addon-ssh/README.md

 Add one or more shell commands to the list, and they will be executed every single time this add-on starts.

+#### Option: `i_like_to_be_pwned`

+Adding this option to the add-on configuration allows to you bypass the HaveIBeenPwned password requirement by setting it to `true`.

+**Note**: _We STRONGLY suggest picking a stronger/safer password instead of using this option!
+USE AT YOUR OWN RISK!_

+#### Option: `leave_front_door_open`

+Adding this option to the add-on configuration allows you to disable authentication on the Web Terminal by setting it to `true` and leaving the username and password empty.

+**Note**: _We STRONGLY suggest, not to use this, even if this add-on is only exposed to your internal network.
+USE AT YOUR OWN RISK!_

 ## Embedding into Home Assistant

 It is possible to embed the Web Terminal directly into Home Assistant, allowing